kaltura/playkit-js-ui/docs/css-classes-override.md

 >
 > - The namespace for the default skin must be `playkit`.
 > - The Player uses the same font family in **all** of its components.
 You can override it in the general parent class (`.playkit-player-gui`) or customize each component according to your preferences.
+> -  UI Componets may override your css modifications

 ### Example - Customize UI Classes